Romulo-Queiroz/Romulo-Queiroz/README.md

 <br />

-<h3>I am a junior backend developer from Brazil who loves what I do</h3>
+<h3>I am a Fullstack developer from Brazil who loves what I do</h3>

 **About me**